BMClab/BMC/courses/modsim2026/python0.md

-# Introduction to Python for Modelind and Simulation
+# Introduction to Python for Modeling and Simulation

 ## "IDE"